-In the first instance, you should phone or visit the Ombudsman's office to make an enquiry about your concerns with government services.
+In the first instance, you should phone the Ombudsman's office to make an enquiry about your concerns with government services.
 An Enquiry Officer will assist you and determine if your complaint is within the Ombudsman's jurisdiction.

-Telephone: (08) 9220 7555 or 1800 117 000 (toll free for country callers)
+Phone: (08) 9220 7555 or 1800 117 000 (free from landlines).

 You can make your complaint by: